 To prevent contamination always place dust caps on connectors when not in use.
 This is particularly important when the plow is being stored.
-A light coat of dielectric grease is recommended to reduce corrosion of the contacts and to make connecting and disconnecting easier.
+The use of dielectric grease is recommended to reduce corrosion of the contacts and to make connecting and disconnecting easier.